 When the lungs are exposed to foreign particles, more white blood cells can be recruited to help protect the lungs.
 However, on high pollution days our defenses can be overwhelmed and our lungs are more affected by pollution.

 The level of risk from air pollution depends on several factors:

-- The amount of pollution in the air or the length of an inversion.
+- The amount of pollution in the air.

-- The amount of air we breathe in a given time (we breathe more deeply when we are physically active).
+- The amount of air we breathe (we breathe more deeply when exercising).